Top Gear challenges: Italian mid-engined supercars for less than a second-hand Mondeo challenge

 The presenters were given £10,000 to buy a 1970s supercar, which had to be mid-engined and Italian, and told to report to Bristol.
 Clarkson bought a 1974 Maserati Merak, (he believed it the more powerful SS model, only to discover during the challenges that it was a regular Merak with a £38 SS badge instead).
-Hammond purchased a 1979-built (1983 late-reg) Ferrari 308 GT4, and May found a 1974 Lamborghini Urraco afflicted by electrical problems.
+Hammond purchased a 1979 Ferrari 308 GT4 (which at the time had a 1983 reg in error) and May found a 1974 Lamborghini Urraco afflicted by electrical problems.
 The challenges included a lap of the Castle Combe Circuit, changing the oil and sparkplugs of their cars and driving from Chippenham to a "gentlemen's club" in Slough on a set amount of fuel.
 Hammond won most of the challenges, and May's Urraco was a constant source of problems due to its poor electrics - it arrived in Bristol on the back of a tow truck, and broke down on almost every leg of the trip.
 The Merak began to deteriorate at Castle Combe, due to having terrible brakes and an engine that began making noises alongside poor performance.
 It was later revealed in a rolling road challenge that it was only producing 80 bhp.
 Clarkson initially blamed the sound on the tappets, but as the day progressed, May declared that the engine was disintegrating.
 None of the cars survived the final journey to the finishing point at Spearmint Rhino.
 The Merak's engine exploded, showering the Urraco in pieces of the wreckage and forcing Clarkson to crash into a hedge, due to its brakes not working without a running engine.
 The Ferrari appeared to run out of fuel ten miles from Slough, although Hammond later admitted that the entire electrical system had failed.
 Finally, the Urraco ran out of fuel on the outskirts of Slough, just one mile from the finish, causing a major traffic jam.
 The presenters therefore unanimously declared that the scores were useless and Clarkson summarised with "yes, you can buy a mid-engined Italian supercar for less than £10,000, but for the love of God, don't!"
 No winner was declared.

 The GT4 used in this challenge was later bought and repaired by Hammond, only to be damaged again when he was in the Petrolheads, where he was tricked and rammed during a challenge.